Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Projections on the space of completely bounded Fourier multipliers

-\begin{proof} By the Banach-Dieudonn\'e theorem \cite[page 154]{Hol1}, it suffices to show that the closed unit ball of the space $\mathfrak{M}^{p,\cb}_\Omega$ is weak* closed in $\CB(S^p_\Omega)$.
+\begin{proof} We start by proving the first assertion.
+By the Banach-Dieudonn\'e theorem \cite[p.~154]{Hol75}, it suffices to show that the closed unit ball of the space $\mathfrak{M}^{p,\cb}_\Omega$ is weak* closed in the space $\CB(S^p_\Omega)$.
 Let $(M_{\phi_j})$ be a net in that unit ball converging for the weak* topology to some completely bounded map $T \co S^p_\Omega \to S^p_\Omega$.
-By \cite[Remark 1.4]{LaS}, we have for any $j$ the inequality
+We have for any $j$ the inequality